 Regardless of where you are in the process, Ascend Autism is ready to help.
-Ascend Autism is a premier resource for parents of boys (and girls) with autism symptoms in Massachusetts, New Hampshire, New York, and Connecticut.
+Ascend Autism is a premier resource for parents of boys (and girls) with autism symptoms in New York and Connecticut.
 So, what signs of autism should parents of boys be looking for?

 About Ascend Autism

 Our Ascend Autism team consists of healthcare operators and Board Certified Behavior Analysts (BCBAs) who have years of experience working with children who have autism.
 The interventions used at Ascend Autism are embedded in evidence-based practices (EBPs), which are therapies and treatments that have gone through rigorous research studies and have been found to be effective for treating boys and all individuals on the autism spectrum.